bonitasoft/bonita-doc/md/tomcat-bundle.md

 ### Unzip

-The fully qualified folder path (including the BonitaBPM-x.y.z-Tomcat-7.0.55 folder) to the folder where you unzip the Tomcat bundle is referred to as ``.
+The fully qualified folder path (including the BonitaBPM-x.y.z-Tomcat-7.0.55 folder) to the folder where you unzip the Tomcat bundle is referred to as `_<TOMCAT_HOME>_`.
 We recommend the following locations:

 * Windows: `C:\BonitaBPM`.
 If you want to unzip the bundle to another folder, avoid spaces in the folder name.
 * Linux: in `/opt/BonitaBPM`.
 Make sure that Linux user account used to execute Tomcat is the owner of the folders and files.